litestar-org/litestar/docs/lib/usage/starlite-app/app-hooks.rst

    :language: python

 The aforementioned ``on_startup`` and the ``on_shutdown`` were two simple hooks but Starlite provides several such application level hooks.
-And in the next section of this documentation we'll take a more detailed look at how we can use those hooks in your Starlite project.
+And in the next section of this documentation we will take a more detailed look at how we can use those hooks in your Starlite project.